Source Collection Information for Research Assistants

 But Wait!
 Is the Book Even Real?

-Unfortunately, AI generated works are known to invent and cite not only to "hallucinated" cases, but also non-existing articles and books.
-The consequences of including citations to fabricated books in your research memo or published in your faculty's work are as serious as citing to fake cases in a brief and will have long-ranging impacts.
+Unfortunately, AI generated works are known to invent and cite not only to "hallucinated" cases, but also non-existing articles and books or even fabricate entire papers.
+The consequences of including citations to hallucinated references or fabricated papers in your research memo or published in your faculty's work are as serious as citing to fake cases in a brief and will have long-ranging impacts.

 If by following the described methodologies in Finding Cited Books you did not find an exact matching bibliographic record, then there may be a chance that the citation does not reflect an actual published book.